 Unfortunately, the PPP forgiveness processing times are longer than expected.
-Many borrowers will not receive their forgiveness decision until 2021, and possibly not until after their 2020 tax deadline.
+Many borrowers will not receive a decision on their forgiveness application until after their 2020 tax deadline.
 The aim of this loan is to provide businesses with the money they need to keep running and continue paying employees—not to create a tax burden for businesses receiving the funds.

 Read on to learn exactly how your PPP loan could impact your 2020 tax filing.

 Will my forgiven PPP loan amount be taxable income?

 The CARES Act spells out that the PPP loan amount is not included in the borrower’s taxable income.
 That means you don’t pay taxes on the PPP money you receive.
 This applies if you haven’t applied for forgiveness yet, are waiting on your forgiveness decision, or have received forgiveness on a portion or 100% of your PPP loan.
 No matter where you are in the forgiveness process, your forgiven loan is not taxable income meaning you do not include it on your 2020 tax return.